MadMaddie81/mad-miners-smp/README.md

 ### __The Core Elements__

-These are the features that companions the viewer through all the pages and brings cohesiveness to the project.
+These are the features that will companion the viewer through all the pages and bring cohesiveness to the project.

 #### __The Background__